 This degree is suitable for those who want to apply their imagination to complex programming problems, while working in a creative, dynamic and successful area of British industry.

-Through City's BSc (Hons) Computer Science with Games Technology course, you will gain advanced knowledge of game engine architectures, computer graphics and game design, including the specialist skills needed for building computer game software.
+By studying City's BSc (Hons) Computer Science with Games Technology degree, you will gain advanced knowledge of game engine architectures, computer graphics and game design, including the specialist skills needed for building computer game software.